IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 3. Review the *bankingAPI.js* file in order to understand how the program works.
 	![alt text](images/bankingCodeJS.png "JS Code")
 	* Change the customer ID if needed.
 It has been harcoded for this sample. you can change it though the *identifier* folder in this Github repository.
-1000 customers has been generated for the Developer Journey, meaning it represents 1000 different banking customers.
+1000 customers has been generated, meaning it represents 1000 different banking customers.
 	* Replace replace **IBM_CLIENT_ID** & **IBM_CLIENT_SECRET** variables by yours.

 4. Open the *index.html* in your favorite web browser.
 The application will automatically run.